 Brittany Gail Thomas, affectionately known as “BGT,” is the Assistant Director of Student Competition Teams.
 Brittany graduated cum laude from Howard University with a Bachelor of Arts in Communication & Culture, with a focus on Legal Communication, before attending WCL.
 Brittany took WCL by storm and became a superstar during her 3 years (2009-2012) as a student.
 While a student here, she received the highest grade designation at the Alexandria Public Defender Externship, Criminal Defense Theory and Practice, and Criminal Justice Clinic – Defense.
 Beyond recognition for course work, she received many awards including the Black Women’s Bar Association of Suburban Maryland’s Book Scholarship, the J. Franklyn Bourne Scholarship, the Mooers Trophy Award for excellence in Trial Advocacy, and the Peter M. Cicchino Public Service Award.
 During her second and third year as an WCL student, Brittany was a member of the Mock Trial Honor Society and competed at 4 national competitions receiving individual awards for “Best Advocate” and “Perfect Score.”
 Not only did Brittany participate with mock trial, but she was the staff writer for the American Jurist, the Community Service Chair for the Black Law Students Association, and a Teaching Fellow for the Marshall-Brennan Constitutional Literacy Project.
 BGT is truly one of a kind and extremely well-rounded.

 Upon graduating from WCL, Brittany took her talent, advocacy skills, and passion for justice into the courtroom to defend and represent indigent individuals at The Legal Aid Society in Brooklyn, New York.
 After 3 years in Brooklyn, BGT moved back to the area and joined the Office of the Public Defender in Baltimore, Maryland.
-During her career with Legal Aid and the OPD, Brittany represented an array of individuals and improved her trial skills even further.
+During her time with Legal Aid and the OPD, Brittany represented an array of individuals and improved her trial skills even further.
 She also proved to be a true mentor and teacher in those roles as she helped provide CLE and Advocacy Training Sessions and was the Subcommittee Chair of the Equality, Diversity & Inclusion Committee.

 coordinator, curriculum & adjunct Faculty